amrlabib/javascript-essentials/async-await.md

 ### Hint:

-Anything that can be done by async/await can be done using only Promises, to show how it works we will have 2 examples where
+Anything that can be done by async/await can be done using only Promises, to show how it works we will have 2 examples where we will see the same result first using Promises, and then using async/await

 ---